 She’s not in Riverdale anymore!
 Lili Reinhart is gearing up for her next project.

 In March 2021, it was first announced that the actress would star in and executive produce the new Netflix movie Plus/Minus.
+However, the title has since been changed to Look Both Ways.
 Months after casting was finalized, the Riverdale actress took to Instagram and revealed that filming had officially come to an end.

 “That’s an official wrap on Plus/Minus,” Lili captioned her Instagram post.
 “These beautiful people mean so much to me, an Instagram caption could never do them justice.”